 Judging by the way Jesus interpreted His own parables, every detail is included for a reason and points to spiritual truths vital for us to understand.
 We would do well to pay attention to the message each one brings us.
 As Jesus Himself said, “He who has ears to hear, let him hear,” Mk.4:9.

 Tares look like wheat on the outside, but on the inside are poisonous and no good for anything.
 Satan is actively trying to infiltrate the church with his tares.
 When Jesus returns, He's going to separate the two.
-So on that day, will you be classed as His wheat, or as a tare instead?
+So on that day, will we be classed as His wheat, or as a tare instead?

 Where does the parable of the sheep and the goats fit in the chronology of end time events and does it have anything at all to do with the church of God?
 And who are the sheep and who are the goats?
 Recorded at the Do You Know Him fellowship based in Ashford, Middlesex, UK on 18/4/19.
 Contact details:firstname.lastname@example.org